fragrussu/MRItools/README.md

 # Description of tools
 The following command line tools are available.
 * `fitdki.py`: to fit the [Diffusion Kurtosis Imaging](http://doi.org/10.1002/mrm.20508) (DKI) signal representation to multi-shell diffusion MRI data in NIFTI format.
-It is nothing but a wrapper of [this tutorial](http://dipy.org/documentation/1.0.0./examples_built/reconst_dki) made available within the [DiPy](http://dipy.org/) project.
+It is essentially a command-line wrapper of [this tutorial](http://dipy.org/documentation/1.0.0./examples_built/reconst_dki) made available within the [DiPy](http://dipy.org/) project.